basho/basho_docs/content/riak/kv/2.1.3/developing/usage/commit-hooks.md

 ## Setting Commit Hooks Using Bucket Types

-Because hooks are defined at the bucket level, you can create [[bucket types|Using Bucket Types]] that associate one or more hooks with any bucket that bears that type.
+Because hooks are defined at the bucket level, you can create [[bucket types](/riak/kv/2.1.3/developing/usage/bucket-types)]] that associate one or more hooks with any bucket that bears that type.
 Let's create a bucket type called `with_post_commit` that adds a post-commit hook to operations on any bucket that bears the